dan-leo/masters/thesis/v8/1_intro_2_litstud.md

 ## Thesis structure {#thesis-struct}

 NB-IoT is introduced to the reader in Chapter \ref{intro}.
 A literature study reviews the current empirical research in Chapter \ref{litstudy}.
 Design and methodology shows the steps taken to capture different metrics and process the resulting dataset in Chapter \ref{design}.
-Results are analyzed in Chapter \ref{results} and discussed with recommendations in Chapter \ref{#discussion}.
-Lastly, a conclusion is made in Chapter \ref{conclusion}.
+Results are analyzed and discussed in Chapter \ref{results}.
+Lastly, a conclusion is made in Chapter \ref{conclusion} with recommendations.

 \newpage